smsohan/smsohan.github.com/source/_posts/2016-12-18-annual-letter-to-myself-and-to-the-www.markdown

 3. Ended up spending too much time on social media for little gain.
 4. While made some progress towards my PhD thesis, didn't submit any paper.

 There's a 2nd post coming about the new year's resolution.
-This annual
+Come back in a few days.